tedchen0001/OSCP-Notes/Off_Sec_PG/Surf(work in progress).md

 ##1

 We find a administration directory that is a login page.
-I Used hydra with username ```admin``` to try to brute force a valid credential but failed.
+I used hydra with username ```admin``` to try to brute force a valid credential but failed.

 ##2